Dr Julia Alfano

 • Accredited trauma- informed schools supervisor

-• Pillars of Parenting Emotional Warmth Model of Professional Childcare Consultant Psychologist
+• Pillars of Parenting Emotional Warmth Model of Professional Childcare -Consultant Psychologist and POP Supervisor including undertaking Quality and Assurance Audits

 Areas of Specialism